 Both the living areas and the runs should be escape proof (bear in mind rabbits love to dig) as well as strong and secure enough to keep particularly foxes, but also cats, dogs, birds and rats out.
 A wooden Wendy house or small shed with a large run attached would make an excellent home for a pair of rabbits.

-To keep you rabbits warm in the cold winter months you can give them extra straw and cover the living area with blankets or carpet.
+To keep your rabbits stay warm in the cold winter months you can give them extra straw and cover the living area with blankets or carpet.
 The blankets etc will need a waterproof cover, but take care to leave enough space for ventilation.
 You may need to bring the living area into a shed or unused garage to keep your rabbits warm.

 Clean, bagged straw is the best bedding for your rabbits.

 Once you know where your rabbits like to toilet, you can either put newspaper underneath the bedding there or try a litter tray to make cleaning easier.
 The litter tray needs to be big enough so the whole rabbit fits inside it.

 The main food your rabbits need is lots of fresh, green hay or grass (not lawn clippings though).
 Chewing the hay will give your rabbits the fibre they need and it helps to wear down their teeth, which continue to grow all their life.